 Just like any good king, this one takes care of his queen.
 Even nails that are used to being short and broken need to be pretty-fied for special occasions.

 Flowers were brought in to transform the tables and walkways.
-The woman at the checkout counter at the grocery store (another middle-man left out was a florist), was flabbergasted when she rang up $134 worth of flowers and I didn't so much as flinch.
+The woman at the checkout counter at the grocery store was flabbergasted when she rang up $134 worth of flowers and I didn't so much as flinch.
 It was far below budget!
 The only slight disappointment was in the choice of yellows and pinks.
 I would much rather have had oranges, but I think because of Mother's Day the weekend prior, there wasn't much of a selection - the next weekend there were tons of flowers in shades of oranges.

 My BFF Stephanie and I made all the bouquets for the vases - seven clear ones for the tables, four large orange vases for the aisle, and the bouquet I carried.